zyedidia/riscinator/README.md

 * `knit synth`: use Yosys to synthesize for the OrangeCrab 25F.
 * `knit prog`: send the bitstream to the FPGA.
 * `knit test`: run the test suite.
+* `knit generated/Soc.sv`: generate the SystemVerilog code for the SoC.

 The tests and example programs require you to have a RISC-V GNU toolchain installed.